tmllull/Game-of-Life-API/README.md

 The prompts and pre-prompts are defined on `utils/prompts`

+## Future ideas

+Using GenAI, there are in mind some ideas, like to add "sentimental analysis" to the message and increase or decrease the probabilities based on this.
+For example, a happy message can reduce the probabilities to die (or increase to be alive), and viceserva.

 ## How to use

 The recommended use is using Docker:

 1. Clone the project